Mute-Ventriloquist/Bactowise/DOCS.md

 results/
 ├── bakta/
 │   └── provided_bakta.gff3    ← copied from your --gff path
-└── prokka/
+├── prokka/
-    └── provided_prokka.gff    ← copied from your --gff path
+│   └── provided_prokka.gff    ← copied from your --gff path
+└── pgap/
+    └── provided_pgap.gff      ← copied from your --gff path (if active)
 ```

 ### What the pipeline summary shows